BRIEF-RenetJapanGroup to offer off-floor distribution of 451,000 shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* To offer an off-floor distribution of 451,000 shares of its stock at the price of 1,035 yen per share, on the Tokyo Stock Exchange on March 28
+* Says the company to offer an off-floor distribution of 451,000 shares on Tokyo Stock Exchange from March 28 to March 30

-* Says the limitation for purchase of the distribution is up to 500 shares for each customer
+* Says the limitation for purchase the distribution is up to 500 shares for each customer

 Further company coverage: (Beijing Headline News)